krystalgamer/krystalgamer.github.io/_posts/spidey-decomp-status-august.md

 My goal with it was to show that the topics I'm presenting here rarely show in isolation.

 The problem with this optimization is that it confuses the decompiler and the pseudo-code generated is terrible to look at.
 In order to match the accesses I was looking at the assembly and calculating manually which field was being accessed.
 Doing it a couple times was enough to annoy me and then it dawned on me that I've seen this somewhere.
-I knew these were called "shifted pointers" so I plug into my search engine `ida pro shifted pointers` and find an appropriatelly named article *Igor’s tip of the week #54: Shifted pointers* - [link](https://hex-rays.com/blog/igors-tip-of-the-week-54-shifted-pointers/).
+I knew these were called "shifted pointers" so I plug into my search engine `ida pro shifted pointers` and find an appropriately named article *Igor’s tip of the week #54: Shifted pointers* - [link](https://hex-rays.com/blog/igors-tip-of-the-week-54-shifted-pointers/).

-Following what the article says you can get the follwoing pseudo-code:
+Following what the article says you can get the following pseudo-code:

 ```c